CBorowski-dev/docs-operaton-org/content/update/minor/713-to-714/_index.md

 ---

-This document guides you through the update from Camunda `7.13.x` to `7.14.0`.
+This document guides you through the update from Operaton `7.13.x` to `7.14.0`.
 It covers these use cases:

 1. For administrators: [Legal Note](#legal-note)
 1. For administrators and developers: [Database Updates](#database-updates)